-The oldest castle was created by a defensive-residential tower erected on the edge of a hill.
-From the north, east and west sides, the rocky hill was protected high slopes, and from the south the castle was additionally secured with a ditch.
+The oldest building of the castle was a tower house, erected on the edge of a hill.
 Tower was a free-standing building, two-storied, with a cellar, built of stones on a rectangular plan with dimensions of 9,5×12 meters.
 Thickness of the walls reached 2.5 meters.
 A little later, the tower was surrounded by a perimeter wall separating the courtyard from the south.
 Its thickness oscillated between 1 and 1.1 meters, and from the safest north side it was only 0.9 meters.
 The entrance to the castle led through a openning in the southern part of the wall.
 Perhaps it was preceded by a drawbridge over the moat, which would have been indicated by a wall discovered a few meters outside the gate.

+Until the times of modern reconstruction, three floors of the tower house have survived, the almost full, though lowered, perimeter of the defensive walls (with a breach in the eastern corner), the ruined gatehouse and the remains of the western tower.
 The currently rebuilt castle in Korzkiew serves as a hotel and conference center.
 Unfortunately, the method of reconstruction and materials used for it (hollow bricks, concrete, polystyrene) fit into the ever-long, infamous list of destroyed Polish monuments.
 Trash, daub and following the cheapest methods is unfortunately today the norm when rebuilding medieval strongholds.
-The question is, where the supervision of conservator was.

 Kołodziejski S., Średniowieczne rezydencje obronne możnowładztwa na terenie województwa krakowskiego, Warszawa 1994.